⚡ Why Your Java Code Is Slow — 18 Techniques Seniors Use to Speed It Up

 record Point(int x, int y) {}

-✅ Stay updated with the latest Java features—they often help you write cleaner, safer, and sometimes faster code.
+✅ Stay updated with new Java features—they often improve readability, safety, and performance.

 Conclusion

-Performance tuning is about **smart coding**, **choosing the right data structures and algorithms**, and **profiling before optimization**.
-Applying these 18 techniques will help you write faster, cleaner, and more maintainable Java applications.
+Performance tuning combines **smart coding**, **choosing efficient algorithms and data structures**, and **profiling before optimizing**.
+Applying these 18 techniques helps you write faster, cleaner, and more maintainable Java applications.

 Labels: Java, Performance, Optimization, Best Practices, Java 17, Coding Tips